rjmunro/rjmunro/README.md

 - ⚡ Fun fact: ...
 -->

-<details><summary>Over 25 years of experience developing websites, web applications and mobile applications, recently in Typescript using React and NodeJS.</summary>
+<details><summary>Over 25 years of experience developing websites, web applications and mobile applications, mostly in Typescript using React and NodeJS.</summary>

 I have over 25 years experience developing websites, web applications and mobile applications.
 My recent roles have been developing client-side and server-side applications in Typescript using React